arbindo/mimock/DOCUMENTATION.md

 ### Run mimock within a k8s cluster

-The [mimock-k8s](mimock-k8s) directory has sample kubernetes manifest to give an idea of how to setup mimock within a k8s cluster.
+The [mimock-k8s](mimock-k8s) directory has a set of kubernetes manifest files to give an idea of how to setup mimock within a k8s cluster.

 ### Run mimock on a CI pipeline

-A [demo project](https://github.com/arbindo/demo-app) is available on Github, which simulates a scenario of running a UI automation test by setting up mocks using mimock.
-The project is a simple web application which relies on two endpoints, one for a JSON response and the other for a webp image.
-The mocks for the two endpoints are setup within the workflow and the UI automation script captures the results as snapshots, and publishes the same to the [workflow summary](https://github.com/arbindo/demo-app/actions/runs/2685049363)
+A [demo project](https://github.com/arbindo/demo-app) is available on Github, which simulates a scenario of running an UI automation test by setting up mocks using mimock.
+The project is a simple web application which relies on two endpoints, one for a `json` response and the other for a `webp` image.
+The mocks for both the endpoints are setup within the workflow and the UI automation script captures the results as snapshots, and publishes the same to the [workflow summary](https://github.com/arbindo/demo-app/actions/runs/2685049363)

 ### Setup metric collection for mimock

-The Prometheus metrics for mimock is exposed on `/api/mimock/monitoring/prometheus` endpoint.
-The [prometheus.yml](../prometheus.yml)  file includes the required config for setting up your own prometheus scrapping for mimock
+The Prometheus metrics for mimock is exposed on `/api/mimock/monitoring/prometheus`.
+The [prometheus.yml](prometheus.yml) file includes the required config for setting up your own prometheus scrapping for mimock

 ## How to login?

-Mimock follows a role based user management system and the services can be accessed only by an authenticated user.
+Mimock follows a role-based user management system and the services can be accessed only by an authenticated user.
 To handle initial application setup, a default ADMIN user is created, which can be used to create other users.

 |Username|Password|Role|
 |--|--|--|